 “Scoutmaster McCormick’s homemade blueberry cobbler cooked over an open fire is a great treat,” Lewis said.
 “Except for that time I mistook salt for sugar,” the Scoutmaster added.

 Scoutmasters Harold Wells and Robert Stapler, who have served with McCormick for 40 years, have lost count of the number of camping trips, service projects, merit badges, high adventures, and meetings they have volunteered in over the years.
 But they do know that since the troop was founded, more than 117 Scouts became Eagle Scouts, and eight to 10 should earn it in 2022-23.
 The Eagle Scout rank is earned by less than 6 percent of Scouts nationally.

 Like John Haden’s playground project, most of Selma’s Scout service projects have gone unnoticed.
 On a chilly Saturday morning, John Haden led a team of his fellow Scouts, leaders, and others to dismantle the old and begin building the new set.
-He had raised $3,000 to pay for new pieces, put together like a life-sized lego project.
-Scoutmaster McCormick, who had just had surgery, showed up to lend support.
+He had raised $3,000 to pay for new pieces.
+Scoutmaster McCormick showed up to lend support despite a recent surgery.
 “It’s a real good project,” he said.

 It took several weeks — interrupted by a sports tournament and rainy weather — and lots of trips to the hardware store and lumber yard, which is fortunately just a few blocks away, to finish the project.